UPDATED 5-22-22...ROSE LANGDON page (click on "more") & PDFs new You Tube links

 My 4 comedy notebooks 1992-98.
 This photo doesn't convey the 640 pages worth of writing I did.
 Please watch the video above.
 Here are a few links to some very amateurish animation I did in college in 1996.
 Gags were taken from these notebooks.
-Superhero & Egg: https://youtu.be/DkhEBX77qWU .....
-Genie Lamp: https://youtu.be/2Ns6txUkIQI .....
+Superhero & Egg: https://youtu.be/hb4OK8QU_qo Genie Lamp: https://youtu.be/cQJG4upNPS8 .....
 My final film was over-exposed.
 You can see my drawings better in these Genie Lamp video tests prior to filming.
-It took 8 hours to shoot 3 minutes worth of drawings! https://youtu.be/xQeZ1Dc8Pfc
+It took 8 hours to shoot 3 minutes worth of drawings! https://youtu.be/wvkCWu4vxQk

 I wrote this in 1992 when I was 14, 3 years before I'd ever seen a Laurel & Hardy film.
 Chester was the bigger, bossy guinea pig and Charlie was the smaller, dumb one.
-Notice I describe him as, "dumbfoundedly scratching his head" which is a typical Stan Laurel mannerism.
-"Uh, oh" is a phrase often uttered by Harry in his movies and he types it in his vaudeville scripts, as well.
+Notice I describe him as, "dumbfoundedly scratching his head", which is a typical Stan Laurel mannerism.
+"Uh, oh" is a phrase often uttered by Harry in his movies and he types it in his vaudeville scripts from the 19-teens, as well.

-Quote from his son, Harry Jr. Harry was a prolific musician and could play many instruments including the banjo and piano.
+Quote from his son, Harry Jr.up above.
+Harry was a prolific musician and could play many instruments including the banjo and piano.
 (Oldham, KING OF SILENT COMEDY pg.
 248).
 I have never tried to learn to play any musical instruments though the idea is appealing to me.
 I do seem to have retained a voracious appetite for ragtime-era music.
-It stirs my soul and makes me instantly happy as much as ragtime music and popular songs from the early 1900's.
+No other type of music stirs my soul and makes me instantly happy as much as ragtime music and popular songs from the early 1900's.

-Long story about how I was introduced to ragtime and pop music from Harry's lifetime, early 1900s.
+Long story about how I was introduced to ragtime and pop music from Harry's lifetime, early 1900's.
 It was all a series of happy accidents.
 At 16 in 1994, I bought my first ragtime CD and was hooked.
 I DO NOT like modern music.
 I fell in love with the music from Harry's lifetime before I even knew who Harry Langdon was.
-My favorite time period is the late 1890s to 1918.
+My favorite time period, specifically, is the late 1890's to 1918.
 I've been buying actual 78rpm records from this time period for 15 years.
 Seeing is believing.
-Just go to my Sound Cloud channel to see and hear my record collection.
+Just go to my Sound Cloud channel to see and hear a portion of my record collection.
 Slowly adding a few at a time.
 I own roughly 1500 records from 1899 to the early 1930's.